layilin/SP23-33852/_texts/sc-page073.md

 - Oft reigns a tyrant in these fervid isles: [365]
 - For, from its burning furnace, when it breathes,
 - Europe and Asia's vegetable sons,
-- Touch'd by its tainting vapour, shrivel'd, die.
+- Touch'd by its tainting vapour, shrivel'd, die.[^f73n2]
 - The hardiest children of the rocks repine:
 - And all the upland Tropic-plants hang down [370]
 - Their drooping heads; shew arid, coil'd, adust.——